-Under the Proposed Action, minor, direct adverse impacts to potentially jurisdictional stream channels are expected to occur.
-Improvements to two existing road crossings would permanently affect an approximate 16-foot length of each of the two affected streams and would result in approximately 32 linear feet (0.14 acre) of stream impacts.
-Additionally, 0.07 acre of one ephemeral stream would be affected by a road crossing.
+Under the Proposed Action, minor, direct adverse impacts to jurisdictional stream channels are expected to occur.
+Improvements to two existing road crossings would permanently affect an approximate 20-foot length of each of the two affected streams and would result in approximately 40 linear feet (0.004 acre) of stream impacts.
+Additionally, 20 linear feet (0.002 acre) of one ephemeral stream would be affected by a road crossing.
 Approximately 0.03 acre of seven ephemeral streams would be affected due to placement of solar panels and/or pole structures.
 Minor temporary direct adverse impacts during construction are anticipated, with the use of BMPs to minimize sediment runoff during construction.